Claudia915/claudia915.github.io/README.md

 ## Reflecting on the projects I participated in

+First I will walk through this course from beginning to end.
+I will start of from the first class trips up to the last ones and highlight what I learned along the way.
+I will also talk about how the themes in this course continued to be established through the projects that we completed.
+Finally, I will  share some of the most surpising things that I learned throughout this course and will also reflect on some of my strengths and weaknesses that allowed me to reach this point in my journey (the page your currently reading).

 Here is a link to my [statement where I reflect on my experience in this class](reflection.md)

 ## First Time Attending a Workshop at Penn!

-A large component of this course included the requirement of attending a workshop at Penn.
+Now I will dive into a large component of this course which included the requirement of attending a workshop at Penn.
 The purpose of this was to engage with digital humanities through an on-hands experience and learn about these opportunities on campus.

 Here is a link to my [statement where I reflect on my experience at a Penn workshop](reflectionpenn.md)